 (iv) The board and the loan recipient shall each pay half of loan servicing fees.

-(v) Projects funded with the loans must be subject to property taxes.
+(v) Projects funded with the loans must be subject to property taxes, except those located on tribal lands.

 (4) Money from the coal tax trust fund may not be used to replace existing or available sources of funding for eligible activities.